History of pound sterling in Oceania: The Western Pacific High Commission Territories

 The British governor on Fiji also had responsibility for other groups of Pacific islands in his capacity as High Commissioner for the Western Pacific.
-This jurisdiction included the British Solomon Islands Protectorate, the Anglo-French condominium known as the New Hebrides, Nauru, the Pitcairn Islands, the Gilbert and Ellice Islands, and the Kingdom of Tonga.
+This jurisdiction included the British Solomon Islands Protectorate, the Anglo-French condominium known as the New Hebrides, the Pitcairn Islands, the Gilbert and Ellice Islands, and the Kingdom of Tonga.
 In the mid-1930s there was confusion on these territories as to whether or not the pound unit of account represented a pound sterling or an Australian pound.
 Clarification was requested and it was decided that all sterling accounts in these territories, with the exception of the Pitcairn Islands, should be taken to mean the Australian pound.
 In the case of the British Solomon Islands Protectorate, this was confirmed by King's regulations in 1935.
 Territories under direct Australian jurisdiction such as Papua New Guinea also used the Australian pound, while territories under New Zealand jurisdiction, such as Western Samoa and the Cook Islands, as well as the Pitcairn Islands used the New Zealand pound.
 Hence there were now a total of three different pound units in use in the Australasian and Pacific region, none of them being equal to the pound sterling.
 There was the Australian pound, the Fijian pound, and the New Zealand pound.
 However, the New Zealand pound, as stated above, did return to parity with the pound sterling in 1948.